Sunday — January 1, 2023

-Here’s a “private” preview screener link to my film.
+Here’s a “private” preview screener link to watch my documentary film (on childhood Lead poisoning in America today) for free.

 - The film is 92 minutes long, with a scene in the credits, so I request that folks watch through to the very end (Noam Chomsky has the last word)!